-- o A characterization of streams in the service area, including an overview of existing conditions and potential pollution source identification; - o An assessment of stream water quality in the service area, including a historical data search and a current data assessment with reference to previous monitoring results and observations; - o An assessment of stream segments listed by the state of Georgia as having impaired water quality; and - o A discussion of the potential effects of land use and future growth on water quality in the service area.
+- A characterization of streams in the service area, including an overview of existing conditions and potential pollution source identification; - An assessment of stream water quality in the service area, including a historical data search and a current data assessment with reference to previous monitoring results and observations; - An assessment of stream segments listed by the state of Georgia as having impaired water quality; and - A discussion of the potential effects of land use and future growth on water quality in the service area.

-• Phase III - Watershed Protection Plan (WPP):
+- Phase III - Watershed Protection Plan (WPP):

-The City's WPP was submitted to GAEPD in October 2009 and subsequently approved by the Agency triggering initiation of their long-term monitoring plan (LTMP).
+The City's WPP was submitted to GAEPD in October 2009, and subsequently approved by the Agency.
+This triggered initiation of the City's long-term monitoring plan (LTMP).
 The WPP describes the watershed protection strategies and steps necessary to improve and meet water quality standards.
-It is organized into the following sections in accordance with GAEPD's March 2005 Watershed Assessment and Protection Plan Guidance; Phase III Watershed Protection Plans:
+The City's WPP is organized into the following sections, in accordance with GAEPD's March 2005 Watershed Assessment and Protection Plan Guidance; Phase III Watershed Protection Plans: